univention/office365/doc/README-code.md

 #### Manifest

+We make the administrator download and re-upload the manifest while progressing through the MS365 setup wizard.
+While everything that is in the manifest could be configured directly in the Azure portal, modifying the manifest in our code to our needs is way less error-prone than showing the administrator even more screenshots of things he should do manually in the Azure portal.
+With this in mind:

-* The manifest is downloaded by the user from their Azure application.
+1. The manifest is downloaded by the user from their [Azure Application](https://docs.microsoft.com/en-us/graph/auth-register-app-v2).
-* The manifest contains, among other things, permissions for the application.
+2. The manifest contains, among other things, permissions for the application.
-* The function `def transform` in `univention.office365.microsoft.manifest.Manifest.transform` appends needed permissions to the manifest, which is then re-uploaded by the user.
+3. The function `def transform` in [manifest.py](/modules/univention/office365/microsoft/manifest.py) appends needed permissions to the manifest, which is then re-uploaded by the user.
-* The added Azure Active Directory Graph API permissions are:
+4. The added Azure Active Directory Graph API permissions are:

       ```python
       #Permission Name: Directory.ReadWrite.All, Type: Application
       {"id": "78c8a3c8-a07e-4b9e-af1b-b5ccab50a175", "type": "Role"}
       ```

-    The added Microsoft Graph permissions are:
+      and for Microsoft Graph permissions are:

     ```python
     # Permission Name: Directory.ReadWrite.All, Type: Application